error

 Food waste

-A huge amount of perfectly edible food is wasted every year – 6.4 million tonnes in 2018 according to a study by the sustainability charity WRAP.1 We’ve teamed up with Waste Knot, an organisation who give farms a route to market for their ‘wonky’ fruit and vegetables.
+A huge amount of perfectly edible food is wasted every year – 6.4 million tonnes in 2018 according to a study by the sustainability charity WRAP1.
+We’ve teamed up with Waste Knot, an organisation who give farms a route to market for their ‘wonky’ fruit and vegetables.
 Our catering outlets in our Canada Square office in Canary Wharf have used wonky vegetables that would have otherwise been wasted.

-We’re converting our waste cooking oil into biodiesel.
+We’re also converting our waste cooking oil into biodiesel.
 We’ve also removed all unsustainable palm oil and stopped using any air freighted products in our catering outlets.

 1) Food Waste Facts and Statistics - The Eco Expertsopens in a new tab